FAQ

 Both courses are designed for outdoor enthusiasts, but they vary in depth, target audience, and time commitment.

-A Wilderness First Aid (WFA) course is a 20-hour introduction to wilderness medicine.
+A Wilderness First Aid (WFA) course is a 16-hour introduction to wilderness medicine.
 It’s ideal for outdoor enthusiasts and provides a foundation in basic wilderness medical skills.
 Some courses may include CPR training, but this is course-dependent.
-Upon completion, participants receive a WFA certification, which is valid for two years.
+Upon completion, participants receive a WFA certification, which is valid for three years.
 After that, the full course must be retaken to renew the certification.

-A Wilderness First Responder (WFR) course is a more in-depth, 72-hour training designed for outdoor professionals and those spending extended periods in remote areas.
+A Wilderness First Responder (WFR) course is a more in-depth, 70-hour training designed for outdoor professionals and those spending extended periods in remote areas.
 This course covers advanced wilderness medicine topics and always includes CPR training.
-WFR certification is valid for two years, followed by a one-year grace period during which participants can take a 24-hour recertification course.
+WFR certification is valid for three years.
 If recertification isn’t completed within this three-year window, the entire course must be retaken.

 How long are your certifications valid?

-Wilderness First Responder (WFR): The WFR certification is valid for two years, with an additional one-year grace period during which you can complete a recertification class.
+All WMA International certifications are valid for three years.
 If you don’t recertify within this three-year timeframe, you’ll need to retake the entire course.

 Is there an age requirement for these courses?